 Taylor English offers a true value proposition for my clients, which enables me to stay involved in every aspect of their matters and “get my hands dirty” with the day-to-day activities that maximize my knowledge of their cases and my effectiveness as an advocate.

-Todd Jones chairs Taylor English’s Litigation and Dispute Resolution Practice Group and focuses his practice on intellectual property and other commercial disputes.
+Todd Jones chairs Taylor English’s Litigation and Dispute Resolution Department and focuses his practice on intellectual property and other commercial disputes.
 Mr. Jones has handled to successful resolution cases across the country involving patents, trademarks, copyrights, trade secrets, restrictive covenants, false advertising, computer software, and e-commerce issues, as well as all manner of contract disputes.
 His representations have run the gamut of industry types, from airlines, technology companies, laboratories and manufacturers to retailers, educational companies and accounting firms.
 He also has represented all product types, from water and energy meters, medical devices, carpets, and package assemblies to beauty products, digital signage, heavy equipment and three-dimensional technology.

 Mr. Jones has experience with class actions, shareholder and partnership disputes, Racketeer Influenced and Corrupt Organizations (RICO) Act claims, real estate disputes, defamation claims and various forms of alternative dispute resolution.
 He was a critical part of a team that serviced a Fortune 100 company in its groundbreaking National Discovery Counsel program.
 In addition, he has drafted and advised clients on restrictive covenants, technology/intellectual property license agreements and other contracts.